Pierre-Lannoy/wp-apcu-manager/readme.txt

 === APCu Manager ===
 Contributors: PierreLannoy
-Tags: analytics, cache, monitor, OPcache, Zend Requires at least: 5.2
+Tags: analytics, APCu, cache, monitor, w3tc
+Requires at least: 5.2
 Requires PHP: 7.2
 Tested up to: 5.3
-Stable tag: 1.1.0
+Stable tag: 1.0.0
 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-OPcache statistics and management right in the WordPress admin dashboard.
+APCu statistics and management right in the WordPress admin dashboard.

 == Description ==

-**OPcache statistics and management right in the WordPress admin dashboard.**
+**APCu statistics and management right in the WordPress admin dashboard.**

-**APCu Manager** is a full featured OPcache management and analytics reporting tool.
-It allows you to monitor and optimize OPcache operations on your WordPress site or network.
+**APCu Manager** is a full featured APCu management and analytics reporting tool.
+It allows you to monitor and optimize APCu operations on your WordPress site or network.

 **APCu Manager** works on dedicated or shared servers.
-In shared environments, its use has no influence on other hosted sites than yours.
+It is compatible with all plugins using APCu, like OPcache Manager, Traffic or W3 Total Cache.
 Its main management features are:

-* individual script invalidation, forced invalidation and recompilation;
+* individual object deletion;
-* manual site invalidation - a sort of 'smart' OPcache reset only for your site;
-* manual site warm-up - to pre-compile all of you site files;
-* optional scheduled site invalidation and/or warm-up.
+* full cache clearing.

-**APCu Manager** is also a full featured analytics reporting tool that analyzes all OPcache operations on your site.
+**APCu Manager** is also a full featured analytics reporting tool that analyzes all APCu operations on your site.
 It can report:

-* KPIs: hit ratio, free memory, cached files, keys saturation, buffer saturation and availability;
+* KPIs: hit ratio, free memory, cached objects, keys saturation, memory fragmentation and availability;
 * metrics variations;
 * metrics distributions;
-* OPcache related events.
+* plugins consumption.

 **APCu Manager** supports multisite report delegation (see FAQ).